TAL Program

 The benefits of TAL are hard to overstate.
 Students who can seamlessly integrate academics with technology are better prepared for the rigors of university and professional life.

-Requirements Updated 3/25/2021
+Requirements Updated 10/01/2024

 • All MacBooks (Pro and Air from 2013 and newer) have 5Ghz AC Wireless built in.
+If you buy a used Mac laptop consider that Apple only supports the last three released operating systems.
+As of 10/2024 they are macOS 15 (Sequoia), 14 (Sonoma) and 13 (Ventura).

 • Consider a spare charger for your locker/backpack.
 We don’t have spares at JD for every brand and model of computer.
 Google the part/model number on your current charger to find were to purchase a spare.

 • Students are responsible for keeping their devices free of viruses and malware.
 Failure to do so could result in being banned from the WiFi network.
-Please make sure your student’s device has an active subscription to software like (but not limited to) MalwareBytes to keep their computers clean.
+Please make sure your student’s device has an active subscription to software like (but not limited to) MalwareBytes to keep computers clean.

 Families who do not have the means of purchasing a digital device may contact our Finance department during the summer.
 Support will be provided at the rate of tuition aid eligibility.